calledit/VideoVanish/README.md

     videovanish --color_video some_file.mkv --mask_video some_mask.mkv
     ```
 ### TODO:
- - IN GUI: Add loading screen indicating when ML models are working.
- - IN GUI: Add way to apply mask dilation.
- - IN GUI: Add way to select infill resolution.
- - IN infill engine: add feature to ignore non infilled areas and keep them at original resolution.
  - INSTALLER: Make installer work on windows.
  - USER EXPERIENCE: Make youtube video tutorial